talos-security/SEBASTiAn/README.md

 ### [access_internet_without_permission](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/access_internet_without_permission)

-> This app contains code for Internet access but does not have internet permission in AndroidManifest.xml.
+> This app contains code for Internet access but does not have the Internet permission in AndroidManifest.xml.
 This may be caused by an app misconfiguration or a malicious app that tries to access the network interface without proper permission.

 ### [access_mock_location](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/access_mock_location)

 > The Plugin checks for the presence of the permission Access Mock Location in the Android Manifest.
-This permission only works in emulated environments and it is deprecated.
+This permission only works in emulated environments, and it is deprecated.

 ### [allow_all_hostname](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/allow_all_hostname)